Upper gastrointestinal bleeding: Procedures

-The benefits versus risks of placing a nasogastric tube in those with upper gastrointestinal bleeding are not determined.
-Endoscopy within 24 hours is recommended.
-Prokinetic agents such as erythromycin before endoscopy can decrease the amount of blood in the stomach and thus improve the operators view.
-Early endoscopy decreases hospital time and the amount of blood transfusions needed.
+Upper endoscopy within 24 hours is the recommended treatment.
+The benefits versus risks of placing a nasogastric tube in those with upper gastrointestinal bleeding are not well known.
+Prokinetic agents to empty the stomach such as erythromycin before endoscopy can decrease the amount of blood in the stomach and thus improve the operators view.
+This erythromycin treatment may lead to a small decrease in the need for a blood transfusion, but the overall balance of how effective erythromycin is compared to potential risks is not clear.
 Proton pump inhibitors, if they have not been started earlier, are recommended in those in whom high risk signs for bleeding are found.
 It is also recommended that people with high risk signs are kept in hospital for at least 72 hours.

-Blood is not recommended to correct anaemia, unless the patient is cardiovascularly unstable as this can worsen outcomes.
+Blood transfusions are not generally recommended to correct anemia, but blood transfusions are recommended if the person is not stable (cardiovascular system instability).
 Oral iron can be used, but this can lead to problems with compliance, tolerance, darkening stools which may mask evidence of rebleeding and tends to be slow, especially if used in conjunction with proton pump inhibitors.
 Parenteral Iron is increasingly used in these cases to improve patient outcomes and void blood usage.